REUTERS SUMMIT-Romania's Romgaz steps up conventional gas, no shale hunt for now

 "From the point of view of production we can meet this.
 A problem is (if) we see a fall in consumption ... which can affect output."

-Metea said Romgaz's investment plans in exploration have been hindered because it has become "harder and harder" for its engineers to access fields.

-"We've been encountering quite big opposition because people suspect we're searching for shale gas."

-The company does not plan to resort to foreign capital markets for now, Metea said, adding that no Eurobond issuance plans are on the cards in the next 2-3 years.
+The company does not plan to resort to foreign capital markets for now, he said, adding that no Eurobond issuance plans are on the cards in the next 2-3 years.

 Romgaz reported a net profit of 767 million lei for the first half, down 12 percent on the year and hurt by around a 6 percent drop in demand for its natural gas due in part to a slump in output in the agro-chemical sector.